stefanluiken/microservice-bank/README.md

 Notes:

+- We use Java 17.
-- We use Gradle for this project.
+- We use Gradle.
 - We use the following Spring dependencies:
   - Web
   - Actuator